-This is a great dish to make the day after Thanksgiving when you’ve got a turkey carcass and leftover turkey meat on hand—and a handful of guests or mouths to feed the next day.
+This is a great dish to make the day after Thanksgiving when you’ve got turkey bones and leftover turkey meat on hand—and a handful of guests or mouths to feed the next day.

 Turkey Rice & Noodle Soup/Stew